-We’re delighted to be ranked 1st in the UK and 20th in the world for SDG 3: Good Health and Wellbeing.
+We’re delighted to be ranked in the top 20% in the world for Good Health and Wellbeing, and Reduced Inequalities.

-But it also relates to our collaborations with local, national and global health institutions, shared resources such as our sports facilities and University Eye Clinic, and how we provide our students and staff with access to mental health support.
+But it also relates to our collaborations with local, national and global health institutions, and how we provide our students and staff with access to mental health support.

 Healthcare teaching and health research are at the heart of our University.